jsonmaur/sass-system/README.md

 ### Class Prefix

 Used to prefix a value to every generated class name.
-This is turned off by default, so classes will look like `.bg-black`. e.g. If set to `ss-`, all the classes generated will look like `.ss-bg-black`.
+This is turned off by default, so classes will look like `.bg-black`. e.g. If set to `ss-`, classes will look like `.ss-bg-black`.

 > type: `string`
 > default: none

 ### Separator

 Used to separate base class names from variants such as dark selectors, pseudo selectors, and responsive selectors.
-Using the default value of an escaped colon will generate classes following the pattern of `.sm\:dark\:bg-black`.
+Using the default value of an escaped colon will generate classes such as `.sm\:dark\:bg-black`, which can be used as `<div class="sm:dark:bg-black">`.

 > type: `string`
 > default: `\\:`